-When you have devices that is budget cheap phone or tablet and you have less resources then it gets much harder to choose apps.
+When you have devices that are budget cheap phones or tablets and you have fewer resources then it gets much harder to choose apps.
 We have tested and handpicked the apps, we are suggesting below that will prove very efficient for phones with low resources.
-These apps are beneficial to people who own a phone with higher hardware configuration.
-These apps with maximize performance, improve battery life and will help to free resources for the app that you want to use.
+These apps are beneficial to people who own a phone with a higher hardware configuration.
+These apps with maximize performance, improve battery life, and will help to free resources for the app that you want to use.

 Must have apps for Android Phones and Tablets